rave-engine/python3-android/README.md

 Python 3 Android
 ================

-This is an experimental set of build scripts that will cross-compile the latest Python 3 hg tip for an Android device.
+This is an experimental set of build scripts that will cross-compile the latest Python 3 git master for an Android device.

 Prerequisites
 -------------